Esketamine

 Benefits of Esketamine

-• Rapid onset Some patients feel an improvement within hours to days
+• Rapid onset of action - some people notice improvement within hours to days

 • Improved mood and reduced suicidal thoughts

-• Can break through long-standing depression that hasn’t responded to medication or therapy
+• An alternative option for long-standing depression that hasn’t responded to medication or therapy

-While esketamine is generally well tolerated, it does come with some risks.
-Common side effects include:
+While esketamine is generally well tolerated, some side effects may occur during or shortly after treatment, including:

 • Dizziness or light-headedness